-All relative volatilities, autocorrelations, and cross-correlations are aligned with those obtained by King and Rebelo (2000) using quarterly data for the period 1947-1996.
-The cyclical component of consumption is less volatile than output (0.86), while investment turns out to be three times as volatile as output (3.05).
-Employment results more volatile than output (1.12), as opposed to labor productivity (0.58) and wages (0.41).
+All relative volatilities, autocorrelations and cross-correlations are aligned with those obtained by King and Rebelo (2000) using quarterly data for the period 1947-1996.
+The cyclical component of consumption is less volatile than output (0.86), whilst investment turns out to be three times as volatile as output (3.05).
+Employment comes out as more volatile than output (1.12), as opposed to labor productivity (0.58) and wages (0.41).

-All auto-correlations are in the order of 0.45-0.60, with the sole exception of rental rate, whose cyclical component displays negative auto-correlation (-0.16).14 TFP shock propagation is weak, with all the correlations in the vicinity of the one registered by TFP shocks (0.54).
-Most of the variables are pro-cyclical, with employment (0.86), consumption (0.82), investment (0.77), and TFP shocks (0.57) being those most correlated with output.
-Real wages (0.25) and labor productivity (0.08) display low correlations to output, with the latter being very close to acyclic.
+All auto-correlations are in the order of 0.45-0.60, with the sole exception of rental rate, whose cyclical component displays negative auto-correlation $(-0.16)^{13}$ .
+TFP shock propagation is weak, with all the correlations in the vicinity of the one registered by TFP shocks (0.54).
+Most of the variables are pro-cyclical, with employment (0.86), consumption (0.82), investment (0.77) and TFP shocks (0.57) being the ones most correlated with output.
+Real wages